Edragon/edragon.github.io/Board/NGS/NGS1131-DAT/NGS1131-DAT.md

 Note
 - When use VIN input, UART serial logic level power +5V should be supplied via VUSB
-- 3.3V logic is supplied on board
+- 3.3V for on board logic or power external

 ### Wiring UART communication with ESP32